Copyright and File Sharing

 - Last updated: January 4, 2018

-Calvin College recognizes and supports United States copyright laws.
-Therefore the college does not support the illegal distribution of copyrighted material, and strongly discourages students from engaging in this activity.
+Calvin University recognizes and supports United States copyright laws.
+Therefore the university does not support the illegal distribution of copyrighted material, and strongly discourages students from engaging in this activity.
 Sharing copyrighted material through peer-to-peer file sharing services, or other means is a violation of Calvin policy and Federal law.
 By sharing copyrighted material, students could be put under disciplinary action or receive legal penalties.

-Violations of copyright may warrant referral to the Senior Judicial Advisor or Judicial Advisor as defined in the Student Handbook: Calvin College Disciplinary Process.
+Violations of copyright may warrant referral to the Senior Judicial Advisor or Judicial Advisor as defined in the Student Handbook: Calvin University Disciplinary Process.

 II.
 Federal Penalties